officiallysingh/spring-boot-problem-handler/README.md

 ```

 Add the `spring-boot-problem-handler` jar to application dependencies.
 That is all it takes to get a default working
-exception handling mechanism in an application
+exception handling mechanism in a Spring boot application.
 ```xml
 <dependency>
     <groupId>io.github.officiallysingh</groupId>